-Scholarship of Teaching and Learning (SoTL) Practitioners will receive training and support needed to conduct a small-scale classroom research project and present the results in a presentation to the campus community.
+Scholarship of Teaching and Learning (SoTL) Practitioners will receive training and support needed to conduct a small-scale Teaching as Research project and present the results in a presentation to the campus community.
 The lead instructor for this experience, Dr. Kimberly Williams, has written a how-to text that will be provided to participants for references.
 Participants will have the opportunity to develop a manuscript and will receive a stipend of $500 to support project-related training and defray expenses incurred in carrying out or presenting the research.
-They will also become part of a larger cohort of fellows serving as campus-wide leaders in advancing teaching excellence.
+They will also become part of a larger cohort of fellows serving as campus leaders in advancing research on teaching.

 Workshops to Support Project Implementation

 The program will require participation in four two-hour training meetings during the year of participation and additional individual consultations with the program’s instructor, Dr. Kimberly Williams, as well as public presentation of preliminary design and findings in a campus-wide symposium in May.
 Exact dates, times, and locations for these meetings are to be determined based on participants’ schedules, and will begin in late fall 2018.

 Topic 1: What is Teaching as Research?